zilahir/teleprompter/README.md

 The project's server side repository can be found [here](https://github.com/zilahir/teleprompter-server).

-The server is currently deployed to [`heroku`](https://heroku.com/).
+The server is currently deployed to `AWS – Lambda`.
 You can crate your own instane if you wish to have a _self-hosted_ version of prompter.
 Or anywhere else if you wish, you need a `node` environment, and a `MongoDB`.

 ## Contributors